Kent Graham: Professional career

-Graham began his NFL career with the Giants in 1992, after the team selected him in the eighth round of that year's NFL draft.
+Graham began his NFL career with the Giants in 1992, after the team selected him 211th overall in the eighth round of that year's NFL draft.
 Due to injuries to starters Phil Simms and Jeff Hostetler, he was forced into the starting lineup and started three games before he too was injured.
 He stayed with the team for two more years, only getting one more start, before leaving to play with the Detroit Lions in 1995.
 After not seeing any action, he signed with the Arizona Cardinals in 1996, where he eventually became the team's starting quarterback.
 In two seasons as Cardinals quarterback, he threw for a combined 3,032 yards, 16 touchdowns, and 12 interceptions.

 Graham returned to the Giants in 1998 to serve as backup to Danny Kanell, who had led the team to the NFC East title the previous year.
 He moved into the starting lineup in Week 12 after Kanell had led the Giants to a 3–7 record in the first ten games.
 Graham led the Giants to two wins in his first three starts, then secured a major upset over the then-undefeated and eventual Super Bowl champion Denver Broncos in Week 15 by throwing a late touchdown pass to Amani Toomer to clinch the victory.
 He finished the season 5–1 as the team's starter, and won his final four starts.

 Graham started the 1999 season as the starter ahead of offseason acquisition Kerry Collins.
 He held a winning record in his nine starts, finishing 5–4, but struggled most of the year.
 After back-to-back ineffective performances he was benched during a Week 11 game against the Washington Redskins in favor of Collins.
 He did not see another snap as a Giant.
 He was released during the off-season (February 10, 2000) due to his lack of consistency and to create room under the salary cap.